Price & Hours

 Travelers say the best way to soak up the Ginza atmosphere is to forgo the overpriced goods in favor of a tasty meal.
 While the neighborhood no doubt caters to the elite, affordable dining options are available, just keep an eye out for ramen stalls and food trucks that are located throughout the area.

-Ginza is very centrally located and easy to reach.
+Ginza is centrally located and easy to reach.
 Multiple subway stations service this neighborhood, but the Ginza Station will place you in the heart of the action.
 And when you've exhausted your credit card, head to the nearby Imperial Palace East Gardens for some peace and quiet.
-With all of its shops and eateries, Ginza rarely calms down, but, in general, the stores open around 10 a.m. and close near 8 p.m. each day.
+For more information on Ginza, visit the Tokyo Tourism Board's website.

 - Thing to Do